 That did not happen when we created our itinerary for India.
 With a few emails and a couple of calls, I explained what I wanted and the first proposal was almost perfect.
 After dozens and dozens of trips that I have organized or sought the assistance of travel agents, I can tell you that does not normally happen.
 It’s a tribute to the travel agent, but also to the tourism industry that can offer such a rich and diverse experience in India.

 India Has Extraordinary Historical And Cultural Sites To Visit

 We had some amazing experiences in India.
 A highlight for me was a trip to Amritsar where we toured the Golden Temple.
 We watched hundreds of volunteers in enormous facilities preparing and cooking meals to feed between 50,000 – 75,000 people a day for free.
 It was extraordinary.

-I never thought that I would witness thousands of people, on either side of the Indian/Pakistani border, screaming, dancing, and celebrating the lowering of their flag, but we did.
+We spent an evening at the India/Pakistan border.
+I never thought that I would witness thousands of people, on both sides of the India/Pakistan border, screaming, dancing, and celebrating the lowering of their flags.
 The atmosphere was crazy.
 I felt like I had been dropped into the Coliseum during Roman times and I was about to witness chariot races or some other gladiator ritual.